Day of the Dead Activities

 For the remaining class period, the students decorate their skeleton puppets from the previous week, changing them from spooky bone-white skeletons to fun-loving Day of the Dead dancing machines, complete with colorful floral skulls.

-I use the same awesome video to warm up with these guys.
-What can I say, I’m a fan!
+I used to use the same awesome video to warm up with these guys (what can I say, I’m a fan!), but as Coco has become such a hit, last year I switched to the Coco Trailer to get them in the mod.

 After talking about what they’ve seen in the video, I ask them to tell me anything they may know about the holiday, where it comes from, what they’re celebrating and to point out some key vocabulary.